HS-IRBs News August 2012

 Revised Guidelines for Deferring IRB Review

 The HS-IRBs guidelines for deferring IRB review have been revised to clarify several points, including when the HS-IRBs will not defer IRB review as well as what study teams need to do before submitting a deferral request.
 The guidelines also now include a new 2 month deadline for developing IRB deferral agreements from the date a deferral request is received.
-Please see HS-IRBs Guidelines for Ceding IRB Review for more information.
+Please see Guidelines for Ceding IRB Review to an External IRB for more information.
 If you have questions about a deferral request, please contact Carol Pech or Molly Lumley.

 Genetic Information and Nondiscrimination Act (GINA) Guidance